andreicsp/upyflow/docs/source/usage.rst

 Usage
 =====

-MPYFlow reads a JSON configuration file and builds a graph of nodes that can be used to represent the components of an application, or blocks of static configuration.
+upyflow reads a JSON configuration file and builds a graph of nodes that can be used to represent the components of an application, or blocks of static configuration.

 The graph is built by resolving references between nodes and calling buildable nodes once their respective